Get 80% off your plan for your first 3 months*

 Step-by-step process for handling customer complaints

 2. Record the details.
-Note down key facts about the complaint, including dates, what happened, and what the customer wants.
-This helps you track patterns and follow through.
+Write down the key facts while the conversation is fresh.
+Note the customer's name, the date, what happened, and what outcome they're hoping for.
+Accurate records help you track patterns and follow up effectively.

 What not to do when handling complaints